 Why is it important to track?

-Tracking the Lead Velocity Rate (LVR) helps you to measure the growth and momentum of your lead generation over time.
+Tracking the lead velocity rate (LVR) helps you to measure the growth and momentum of your lead generation over time.

-A positive LVR indicates an increasing number of qualified leads each month, signaling effective marketing efforts and potential future revenue growth.
+A positive LVR indicates an increasing number of qualified leads each month, signaling effective marketing efforts and potential future revenue growth — whereas a stagnant or declining LVR highlights the need to reevaluate your marketing strategies, ensuring that your business remains competitive and responsive to market demands.

 The formula